Skizorager/Transfert-Notifier/README.md

 This script run in linux terminal with bash, it cause error with sh.

 You need to run the script in the destination folder.

+dependencies :

+- msmtp (mail client, working with mailx)
+- bc (to do mathematic stuff)